Paradise Killer: Development

 The game was inspired from a variety of different sources including H. P. Lovecraft, Danganronpa, and Franz Kafka.
 The developers mentioned wanting to create a place that would be familiar and comprehensible to the player, while still feeling alien enough to make the player interested to explore it.
-Kaizen mentions that the game was designed to feel more real though how artifacts are scattered around island, creating a sense of mystery.
+Kaizen mentions that the game was designed to feel more real through how artifacts are scattered around island, creating a sense of mystery.
 The music of the game is inspired by city pop.

 An update was released in 2022 that included new quests, characters, rewards and ray tracing for the Windows version.
+Kaizen followed up Paradise Killer with Promise Mascot Agency in 2025.

 Reception

 Paradise Killer received "generally favorable" reviews according to review aggregator Metacritic.
 The game received positive reviews from critics, who praised the soundtrack and the open-ended nature of the investigation mechanics.
 Alice Bell of Rock Paper Shotgun praised the game's setting and the soundtrack.
 Joe Skrebels, writing for IGN, enjoyed the vaporwave aesthetic of the game and the endgame trial.
 GameSpot called it "a detective game like no other, an excellent, bizarre, and utterly singular take on the adventure game".
 Destructoid said the game was "sometimes boring, often intriguing, frequently funny, and startlingly deep.
 I didn't go into this expecting such an amazing detective experience, but that's exactly what I got."